tektoncd/community/teps/0091-verified-task-bundles.md

 If `stopAndFail` is configured, the build will fail on image verification.

-**Future design idea.** As a future development, a verification section could be introduced to the `config-defaults` ConfigMap to allow Task Bundles to be verifiable by default.
+**Future design idea.** As a future development, a verification section could be introduced to the `config-defaults` ConfigMap to allow Remote Resources to be verifiable by default.
 The verification configuration could be based on image prefix to reduce configuration (longest image name would match first).
 For example:

 ```
-  default-task-verification: |
+  default-remote-resource-verification: |
-    bundleVerification:
+    bundle:
     - prefix: gcr.io/kaniko-project/
       signer: cosign
       key: [ some-public-key ]